 THE KITE THAT BRIDGED TWO NATIONS is a historical fiction picture book based on actual events and a courageous boy who had an itch to fly a kite.
 Alexis O'Neill tells this story with words that flow off the page and tongue.
 The energy and shear power produced by the Niagara River needs text and illustrations that capture the essence of its' force.
 The internal rhythm of the O'Neill's text placed with the sensory driven pictures of award winning illustrator, Terry Widener, capture this dramatic essence at its' core.

 |Homan builds his kite, Union.|

 THE KITE THAT BRIDGED TWO NATIONS transports the reader to a place and time when life was simple.
 The story takes place in 1848 when there was no bridge between Canada and the United States.
 A young Irish emigrant, Holman J. Walsh steps up to the challenge of a contest to flying a kite from one nation to another and then anchoring the string.
 The string marked the beginning of the building of a suspension bridge between the two nations.
-Homan's passion for building and flying kites is brought to life through the electricity between O'Neill's and Widener's work.
-It delivers a potent story of Homan’s courage and perseverance that brings his dream to fruition.
+Holman's passion for building and flying kites is brought to life through the electricity between O'Neill's and Widener's work.
+It delivers a potent story of Holman’s courage and perseverance that brings his dream to fruition.